-Blockchain enables participants to share data in real-time in an authentic and traceable manner.
-Whenever a user adds a file to the blockchain database or requests to change it thereafter, it counts as a new transaction that is stacked and time-stamped across the network.
+Blockchain enables participants to share real-time data in an authentic and traceable manner.
+Whenever a user adds a file to the blockchain database or requests to change it later, it counts as a new transaction that is stacked and time-stamped across the network.
 Subsequently, it makes the history of any file completely transparent from beginning to end.
-With private chains or a combination of public and private chains, companies can grant access to files on a need-to-know basis.
+With private chains or a combination of public and private chains, companies can grant access to information on a need-to-know basis.
 These things enable a blockchain solution or a distributed ledger to leave no single point of failure.
 They also ensure security and resilience than other traditional databases.
 Further, the capability to share data securely greatly enhances insurance operations and improves data quality, which ultimately reduces associated costs.

-For instance, a customer wants to avail of the services of a new institution.
-That institution can access the customer’s documentation already stored on-chain and perform due diligence.
-Here, encryption ensures that the institution gets access to documents to only which it is entitled.
-Finally, strengthened security of information can reduce the cost of hacks or other illicit cyber activities.
+For instance, a customer wants to use the services of a new institution.
+That institution can access the documentation already stored on-chain and perform due diligence.
+Here, encryption ensures that the institution gets access to only shareable information of documents.

-Fraud is a major obstacle for the insurance industry.
-A blockchain-enabled shared database that has different levels of data access and control can enable insurers to prevent double-booking or processing multiple claims from the same accident.
+Fraud is an obstacle for the insurance industry.
+A blockchain-enabled shared database that has different levels of data access and control between insurers and policyholders can combat fraud.
+It can enable insurers to prevent double-booking or processing multiple claims from the same accident.
 It can determine ownership of high-value items with immutable digital certification.

-Blockchain can significantly improve payments and information sharing between insurers and reinsurers.
-With a blockchain-enabled shared database, insurers can use smart contracts to enter data onto it and make it accessible to reinsurers, retrocessionaires, and regulators in realtime on a need-to-know basis.
-Then, authorities can also extract data from the blockchain for automated modeling, audits, and compliance checks.
+Blockchain can improve payment transfer and information sharing between insurers and reinsurers.
+With a blockchain-enabled shared database, insurers can use smart contracts to enter data onto it and make it accessible to reinsurers, retrocessionaires, and regulators on a need-to-know basis in real-time.
+Then, authorities can also extract data from the blockchain for modeling, audits, and compliance checks.
 In a nutshell, it can reduce risk, process claims with automated notification to relevant participants, and automate settlement and reconciliation of payments.
-A permissioned blockchain can improve data quality while reducing costs, errors and time.
-However, its implementation will need integrated cooperation among insurers and reinsurers.
+A permissioned blockchain can improve data quality while reducing costs, errors, and time.